Indian Muslims in Singapore

 My favourite quote of late has been,“Privilege is invisible to those who have it.”

-I’m not saying that we should abolish “majority privilege”, but we should make an effort to empathise with people who are in a less advantaged state than us.
+I’m not saying that we should abolish “majority privilege”.
+However, we should make an effort to empathise with people who are in a less advantaged state than us.

-My journey to take charge of my self-esteem was a difficult one but I learnt that I don’t need external validation to feel confident or beautiful.
+My journey to take charge of my self-esteem was a difficult one.
+But I’ve learnt that I don’t need external validation to feel confident or beautiful.
 I based my self-confidence on what my inherent strengths and weaknesses were, and not by looks.